Leviathan36/wifibang/README.md

 9. clients vulnerability assessment (NOT YET IMPLEMENTED::openVAS)
 10. clients exploitation (NOT YET IMPLEMENTED::metasploit)

-**note** *I prefer this one instead hashcat because its already included into aircrack-ng suite (5° point).
+**note** *I prefer this one instead hashcat because it's already included into aircrack-ng suite (5° point).
 I know hashcat it's faster, but this script isn't supposed to process long wordlists (there are GPUs for this task).
 This script was created to process short wordlists on the fly with mobile devices.*

 ## Installation:
 Use the setup script to make the scripts executable and insert their directory into the PATH variable.